 - Vitamin D3 is the most potent form, it's more stable on the shelf, and it's less toxic than D2.

 - Vitamin D3 is the one that is synthesized when the sun hits your skin, so it's considered to be the most natural.

 - Most of the research that has been done on vitamin D and its health benefits has used vitamin D3.

 What happens if I don't have enough vitamin D?

 You can have blood tests done to determine if you are deficient in vitamin D. Your 25(OH)D level will be measured.
-Most experts agree that 25(OH)D level below <20 ng/mL represents vitamin D deficiency, whereas a 25(OH)D level of 20 to 29 ng/mL is considered to be insufficient.
+Most experts agree that 25(OH)D level below <20 ng/mL represents vitamin D deficiency, whereas a 25(OH)D level below 20 ng/mL is an indication of vitamin D deficiency.

 Research has shown strong relationships between lower rates of chronic diseases and higher levels of vitamin D. The most well-known disease related to vitamin D deficiency is rickets.
 Rickets is the disease that was found to be cured by consuming cod liver oil in the early 20th century.
 Rickets causes soft, weak bones in children, resulting in skeletal deformities (bowed legs), impaired growth, bone pain, dental problems, and fragile bones.
 Unfortunately, rickets has still been seen in children not being fed an adequate amount of vitamin D. In adults, vitamin D deficiency can lead to osteoporosis and osteomalacia (both are conditions of weakened bones).

 There are several other factors that can contribute to a deficiency in vitamin D: